floragj/PaketoOnboarding/README.md

 - Task 7: The Packit Library

-Without further ado lets jump in.
+Without further ado let's jump in.

 ## The Application image